playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Angular

-To get the count of the children elements of a component in Angular requires some pre-requisite knowledge.
+To get the count of the children elements within a component in Angular requires some pre-requisite knowledge.
 Let's go through each step until we find ourselves at the solution.

 ### `ContentChild` to Access a Single Child